 Reports on the App Builder Website give you analytics of user behavior inside the app.
 These analytics show which stops are the most popular and how long users are spending in each stop.
 Filters for the date give insights into usage throughout the year.

 Single Guide Reports

 Below is a screenshot and an explanation of reports for a SINGLE guide app:

-Unique Stop Views – This is how many times the stop has been viewed by a single user.
-So these stop views only show the first time a user has clicked on the stop.
+This is how many times the stop has been viewed by a single user.
+These stop views only show the first time a user has clicked on the stop.
 The Unique Stop Views does not count the same user clicking around on the same stops.
 That is why it is titled as ‘Unique’ because it only counts the first time a stop is viewed by a user.